An allocation operation has the form:

 The order of the field bindings makes no difference.

-is an object type then Bindings
+If T is an object type then Bindings can also include method

-overrides of the form m := P
+overrides of the form m := P, where m is a method of T

-is a top-level procedure constant.
+and P is a top-level procedure constant.
 This is syntactic sugar for

-the allocation of a subtype of T
+the allocation of a subtype of T that includes the given overrides, in

 the given order.
-For example, NEW(T, m := P)
+For example, NEW(T, m := P) is sugar for

 NEW(T OBJECT OVERRIDES m := P END).